zetiko8/eldfall/readme.md

 1. Install node.js and npm;
 2. IDE for coding;
 3. Clone the repo locally;
+4. From the terminal run **git checkout dev**.
+This will open the development branch.
+5. Than from the same terminal run **git checkout (name of your branch)** to create your own branch
-4. Open project in IDE and run **npm install**;
+6. Open project in IDE and run **npm install**;
-5. From root of the project use **npm run dev**.
+7. From root of the project use **npm run dev**.
 The widget will be available on localchost:8080.
-6. Open another terminal and run **npm run test**.
+8. Open another terminal and run **npm run test**.
 This will start the unit tests

 ## Deployment